1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (e) if such audit reveals that passwords have been provided to individuals who are not Authorised Users, and without prejudice to the Company’s other rights, the Customer shall promptly disable such passwords and shall not issue any new passwords to such individuals.

 4.1 The Customer shall own all rights, title and interest in and to all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data.

-4.2 The Company shall follow its archiving procedures for Customer Data as described in clause 7.
-In the event of any loss or damage to Customer Data, the Customer’s sole and exclusive remedy shall be for the Company to use reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest back-up of such Customer Data maintained by the Company in accordance with the archiving procedure described in clause 7 below.
+4.2 The Company or its agents shall follow its archiving procedures for Customer Data as described in clause 7.
+In the event of any loss or damage to Customer Data, the Customer’s sole and exclusive remedy shall be for the Company or its agents to use reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest back-up of such Customer Data maintained by the Company in accordance with the archiving procedure described in clause 7 below.
 The Company shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party (except those third parties sub-contracted by the Company to perform services related to Customer Data maintenance and back-up).

 5. Company’s obligations